daedreth/URXVTConfig/README.md

 > Why is my transparency not working?

-Your composite manager may be disabled, but since we are using fake transparency, it should still work.
-Check your wallpaper setter.
+Your composite manager may be disabled.
+Try fake transparency.

 > I enabled certain plugins and they do nothing!